Around the world in one firm? Pass go and take a chance with this international icon rooted in magic…

 Main areas of work

-NY: Banking and finance, capital markets, corporate/M&A, private funds, insurance, litigation & dispute resolution, real estate and tax, pensions & employment.
+NY: Banking and finance, capital markets, corporate/M&A, private funds, private capital, insurance, litigation & dispute resolution, real estate and tax, pensions & employment.

-DC: Banking and finance (with a specific focus on project finance), competition/antitrust, structured finance, litigation & dispute resolution.
+DC: Banking and finance (with a specific focus on project finance), competition/antitrust, structured finance, tech digital and litigation & dispute resolution.

-Houston: Corporate/M&A, capital markets, project finance, and tech digital
+Houston: Corporate/M&A, capital markets, project finance, environmental/regulatory, and energy & resources

 Firm profile

-Clifford Chance is a global law firm with significant depth, offering a range of resources across five continents.
-As a single, fully integrated global partnership, we pride ourselves on our approachable, team-based working style.
-We strive to not just meet, but exceed our client's expectations, which include corporates from all commercial and industrial sectors, governments, regulators, trade bodies and not-for-profit organizations.
-With regional offices in New York, Washington, DC, Houston, and São Paulo, and a team of more than 400 lawyers works across Banking & Finance, Capital Markets, Corporate, Litigation & Dispute Resolution, Real Estate and Tax, Pensions & Employment, we offer ready access to US financial and political centers, as well as decades of experience in helping our clients achieve their business objectives while managing risk.
+Clifford Chance is a global law firm offering resources across five continents.
+A single, fully integrated global partnership, we pride ourselves on our team-based working style and commitment to mentorship.
+With regional offices in Houston, New York, Washington, DC and São Paulo, and a team of more than 450 lawyers working across Banking & Finance, Capital Markets, Corporate, Litigation & Dispute Resolution, Real Estate and Tax, Pensions & Employment, we offer ready access to US financial and political centers.
 We have significant sector practices in Funds & Investment Management, Insurance, Private Equity, Technology and Transportation.

 Recruitment